 The chairperson of the UST Board shall appoint three Board members who will serve on the Three-member Panel.
 The chairperson of the UST Board shall designate one Board member to serve as the chairperson of the Three-member Panel.

-Conferences are held at the DOR's UST Program office.
-An Applicant may request another location for the Conference, in which case the Three-member Panel will decide the location of the Conference.
+Conferences may be held through virtual online meetings hosted by DOR, at the DOR's UST Program office, or at a location determined by the Board.

 The Three-member Panel is responsible for conducting the Conference.